MonashNovaRover/nova/src/ros/nova-gui/docs/webgl.md

 This can be a very dense topic.
 Please reach out to Bailey if you need help diciphering it.

 I am assuming some understanding of shader programming in writing this.
 If you arent familiar, I'd suggest first playing around with something like [ShaderToy](https://www.shadertoy.com/) to get an understanding of shaders.
-You essentially write fragment shaders in When, with the context of rasterization, look into how vertex and fragment shaders interact to form a program.
-Heres a short [YouTube video](https://www.youtube.com/watch?v=C1ZUeHLb0YU) that talk about this (ignore the part about a z-buffer).
-Here is [another excerpt on YouTube](https://youtu.be/5W7JLgFCkwI?si=P1ojd2L9wfrElflQ&t=345) from a larger series that goes into more detail.
+ShaderToy essentially allows you to write a fragment shader.
+With the context of rasterization, look into how vertex and fragment shaders interact to form a program.
+Heres a short [YouTube video](https://www.youtube.com/watch?v=C1ZUeHLb0YU) that \
+talks about this (ignore the part about a z-buffer).
+Here is [another excerpt of a YouTube video](https://youtu.be/5W7JLgFCkwI?si=P1ojd2L9wfrElflQ&t=345) from a larger series that goes into more detail.

-# Basic Usage
+## Basic Usage

 Let's make a simple program with a single shader program, consisting of:
 - a vertex shader `example.vert`,